odCat/gtypist/lessons/s.typ

  :O, that I were a glove upon that hand,
  :That I might touch that cheek!

-I:Julius Caesar, Act III, Scene II (The Forum).
+I:Julius Caesar, Act III, Scene II (The Forum 1/3) *:_S_R_L36
-*:_S_R_L36
 S:Friends, Romans, countrymen, lend me your ears;
  :I come to bury Caesar, not to praise him.